About Us

 OUR MISSION

-Blueberry Heaven Sanctuary is a non-profit organization with a central focus to provide permanent sanctuary to senior, special needs and unwanted community cats, as well as educating the public on the importance of compassionately reducing the feline
+Blueberry Heaven Sanctuary is a non-profit organization with a central focus to provide permanent sanctuary to senior, special needs and at-risk community cats; we're also passionate about educating the public on the importance of compassionately reducing the feline

 overpopulation and supporting the volunteers who feed and care for them.

-We are proud to partner with several local rescues in our objective to fulfill the needs of our community cats, and through education and outreach we advance our mission one cat at a time.
+We are proud to partner with several local rescues, including Orange County Animal Services, in our objective to fulfill the needs of our community cats, and through education and outreach we advance our mission one cat at a time.

 FOUNDERS